ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Since this network has multiple outputs, we couldn't use the Sequential model API as we did for the decoder.
-Instead, we must resort to the more powerful `Functional API <https://keras.io/getting-started/functional-api-guide/>`_, which lets you do all kinds of things, such as implementing shared layers and multi-input/multi-output models.
+Instead, we must resort to the more powerful `Functional API <https://keras.io/getting-started/functional-api-guide/>`_, which is much more general, and allows you to implement complex models with shared layers, multiple inputs, multiple outputs, and so on.

 ..
 TODO
 .. **Figure here**